programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 `MEMORY=1g`

-You can then change the 1g value upwards – to 2g, 4g, or even higher depending on your system’s RAM, which you can find out by looking up the machine’s system information.
+You can then change the 1g value upwards – to 2g, 4g, or even higher depending on your system's RAM, which you can find out by looking up the machine's system information.

 Save your changes.
 You should now be able to avoid the error.
 If not, increase the value again.